-After the thesis seminar, (possible) minor revisions may be assigned to correct typos and ensure that referencing is right.
-Those minor revisions must be handled within 5 work days after the seminar.
-Revisions about the content and major revisions about the form are not allowed.
-Therefore, we suggest that you follow the supervisor's advice regarding the submission to the final seminar.
+After the thesis seminar, (possible) revisions of both content and form may be assigned.
+Any complementary work needs to be approved by the supervisor.
 The supervisor will then hand over the information of approved complementary work to the grading teacher and the examiner.
 Note, it is always the seminar version of the thesis that is graded.